 At Petrocam, Elf Bus Stop, along Lekki-Ajah Express Way, the story wasn’t far from what was obtainable in other places.
-One of the attendants at the gas refilling section of the filling station, said that, as at last week Tuesday, 20 metric tonnes (MT) of cooking gas was sold to them at N8 million.
-He equally complained of sharp decline in patronage which he attributed to the prevailing price.
+One of the attendants at the gas refilling section of the filling station said that, as of last Tuesday, 20 metric tonnes (MT) of cooking gas was sold to them at N8 million.
+He equally complained of a sharp decline in patronage which he attributed to the prevailing price.

 At NNPC gas plant in Alausa, the station manager, Akeem Bangboye stated that he often reduces the price to around N480 andN490 per kg, to increase sales.

 According to him, “The marketer sold to us at N373 per kg, two weeks ago, compared with N215/kg that we bought for the same volume in July.
 When we returned to the Depot last week, a kilogram was sold at the rate of N424.”